aatack/blooming-seasons-gardens/electron-app/README.md

 - [ ] Limit the length of the undo history when the garden is loaded/saved
 - [ ] Split up the project structure in accordance with the example given [here](https://www.freecodecamp.org/news/how-to-create-a-react-app-with-a-node-backend-the-complete-guide/)
 - [ ] When designating clip paths, use the plant's identifier instead of the react-generated identifier
+- [ ] Make the start and end points of arrows selectable separately

 ### Bugs